Libyan authorities find remains of children abducted in 2015

-BENGHAZI, Libya (AP) — Libyan authorities have found the remains of three children abducted for ransom more than two years ago near the capital, in a case that highlighted the security deterioration in the country since the 2011 uprising.
+BENGHAZI, Libya (AP) — Libyan authorities have found the remains of three children abducted for ransom more than two years ago near the capital, in a case that highlighted the deterioration of security in the country since the 2011 uprising.

 The children, a girl and two boys ranging from five to 12 years old, were kidnapped by armed men on their way to school in December 2015 in the coastal town of Surman.
-The bodies were found south of the town, according to police affiliated with the U.N.-backed government in Tripoli.
+The bodies were found south of the town, according to police affiliated with the U.N.-backed government in Tripoli on Saturday.

 The children were related to a prominent businessman, Reyad al-Shershari, who was quoted by local media as saying he had appealed to authorities but that they did not pursue the case.